Halloween special offer banner

 Bloggingwizard’s unique newsletter subscription popup

-This one is really good because of the unique way they ask for the email.
 You can see they used an image of a cartoon-like wizard to match their brand, and the copy states the exclusivity of the emails they will send to subscribers only.

 Moreover, they only asked for one piece of information – the email.
 The CTA has a contrasting color to make it more noticeable.

-Overall, a great email popup.
+Overall, it’s a great email popup.

 iii.
 WPBeginners Simple Newsletter Popup